tdb/maildirarc/README.md

-      -d    the age, in days, at which to archive a message [default: 90] -r    REMOVE the messages rather than move them -c    copy rather than move messages (leaves original intact) -n    don't do anything; just say what would be done -h    print longer help information
+      -d    the age, in days, at which to archive a message [default: 90] -r    REMOVE the messages rather than move them -c    copy rather than move messages (leaves original intact) -F    replace "From " with ">From " when doing mbox archiving -n    don't do anything; just say what would be done -h    print longer help information